0x486F626F/CS241Notes/lecture02.md

 Again - PC holds the address of the next instruction while the current instruction is running

 #### Q: How does a program get executed?
-#### A: Program called a leader puts your program in memory and sets PC to the address of the first instruction of the program
+#### A: Program called a loader puts your program in memory and sets PC to the address of the first instruction of the program

 #### Q: What happens when a program ends?
 #### A: Need to return control to the loader.